executablebooks/jupyter-cache/README.md

 ```

 Successfully executed notebooks will be committed to the cache,
-along with any 'artefacts' created by the execution, that are inside the notebook folder.
+along with any 'artefacts' created by the execution, that are inside the notebook folder, and data supplied by the executor.

 ```console
 $ jcache list-staged